Discover Botswana

 Chobe National Park – Famous for large herds of elephant along the Chobe river, excellent birding and game viewing.
 There are a number of lodges in the northern section at Kasane However, service and standards are varied and it tends to be touristy.
 Traveling into the Savuti region situated in the heart of the park along the Mababe depression is excellent for predators and other game and more of a rugged wilderness experience.

-Magadikgadi Pans – 140,000 sq kilometer ancient sea, formed approx. two million years ago is renown for its beauty and incredible vistas.
+Magadikgadi National Park – 140,000 sq kilometer ancient sea, formed approx. two million years ago is renown for its beauty and incredible vistas.
 It is a major breeding site for greater and lesser flamingos.
 The western grasslands are home to huge herds of migrating zebra and wildebeest and lion prides between February and March.

 Moremi Game Reserve – Situated on the Eastern edge of the Okavango Delta offers a wide diversity of habitats and species of wild game and has become a popular tourist destination.
 Best game viewing time is from April to October.